 - Be a standardized benefit design created through a stakeholder engagement process;

-- Provide first-dollar, predictable coverage for certain high value services; and
+- Provide first-dollar, predictable coverage for certain high value services;

-- Comply with state and federal law.
+- Comply with state and federal law; and

-Beginning January 1, 2023, and each year thereafter, the bill encourages carriers that offer:
+Beginning January 1, 2023, and each year thereafter, the bill

 - An individual health benefit plan in Colorado to offer the standardized plan in the individual market; and

 - A small group health benefit plan in Colorado to offer the standardized plan in the small group market.